kazuyamashi/kazuyamashi.github.io/crecomp_doc/getting_started_en.md

 In addition, each imported module functions are shown in following list.

 - userlogic (as ul)
 	- For analysis of target user logic.
 And, base class (`Util`) was defined.
+This module uses veriloggen, pyverilog, iveriog.
 - component (as cp)
 	- `Component` class was defined in this module.
 The class is the most important and it has all of configuration data in componentization.
+- verilog (as vl)
+	- For code generation of Verilog HDL.
+This module uses jinja2.
 - communication (as com)
 	- Some classes was defined in this module.
 Using the classes, developer can configure to communicate between CPU and FPGA on FPGA component.